BradHersh/chess-openings/README.md

 The chess-openings web application was developed according to an *agile* software development framework.

-This involved the following phases which were carried out in a cycical manner:
+This involved the following phases which were carried out in a cyclical manner:

 1. Brainstorming the high-level view for the application design.
 2. Developing many user stories that describe the features of the application.
 These stories are then broken down into tasks for each sprint.